LightJason/lightjason.github.io/content/tutorials/agentspeak-in-fifteen-minutes.md

     text: "How to Build AgentSpeak from Source"
 ---

-This tutorial explains how to develop a simple, but full working scenario in 15 minutes with the most recent version of the AgentSpeak(L++) source code.
+This tutorial explains how to develop a simple, but fully working scenario in 15 minutes with the most recent version of the AgentSpeak(L++) source code.
 <!--more-->

 __Note: This tutorial aims at developers of multi-agent systems (MAS) and requires some basic understanding in programming.__